 Job design.
 It is important to maintain a level of skill and variety in the design of the jobs in the shared services, particularly if people working in the service centre have previously undertaken a wide range of tasks.
-Read our factsheet on job design.
+Read more in our job design factsheet.

 Maintaining close relationships with the business.
 Shared service delivery can result in fewer opportunities for face-to-face contact and more remote relationships with the business.
 It is critical to ensure opportunities for fostering close relations with the business are built into the management of the shared services and wider HR.

-The ‘them and us’ attitude.
-It's important to try to build a cohesive relationship between the shared services and other parts of HR to develop a ‘one HR’ team mentality.
+Maintaining close relationships across HR.
+It's important to build a cohesive relationship between the shared services and other parts of HR to develop a ‘one HR’ team mentality.